Presentation and Status in Health Basket

 Osteosarcoma

 Teriparatide has not been studied in patients with pre-existing hypercalcemia.
-These patients should not be treated with Terrosa because of the possibility of exacerbating hypercalcemia.
-Patients known to have an underlying hypercalcemic disorder, such as primary hyperparathyroidism, should not be treated with Terrosa.
+Teriparatide may cause hypercalcemia and may exacerbate hypercalcemia in patients with pre-existing hypercalcemia.
+Avoid teriparatide in patients known to have an underlying hypercalcemic disorder, such as primary hyperparathyroidism.

-In clinical trials, the frequency of urolithiasis was similar in patients treated with teriparatide and placebo.
+In clinical trials, the frequency of urolithiasis was similar in patients treated with teriparatide and patients treated with placebo.
 However, teriparatide has not been studied in patients with active urolithiasis.
-If active urolithiasis or pre-existing hypercalciuria are suspected, measurement of urinary calcium excretion should be considered.
-Terrosa should be used with caution in patients with active or recent urolithiasis because of the potential to exacerbate this condition.
+If teriparatide-treated patients have pre-existing hypercalciuria or suspected/known active urolithiasis, consider measuring urinary calcium excretion.
+Consider the risks and benefits of use in patients with active or recent urolithiasis because of the potential to exacerbate this condition.

 Orthostatic Hypotension

-Terrosa should be administered initially under circumstances in which the patient can sit or lie down if symptoms of orthostatic hypotension occur.
-In short-term clinical pharmacology studies with teriparatide, transient episodes of symptomatic orthostatic hypotension were observed in 5% of patients.
-Typically, an event began within 4 hours of dosing and spontaneously resolved within a few minutes to a few hours.
+Teriparatide should be administered initially under circumstances in which the patient can sit or lie down if symptoms of orthostatic hypotension occur.
+In short-term clinical pharmacology studies of teriparatide in healthy volunteers, transient episodes of symptomatic orthostatic hypotension were observed in 5% of volunteers.
+Typically, these events began within 4 hours of dosing and resolved (without treatment) within a few minutes to a few hours.
 When transient orthostatic hypotension occurred, it happened within the first several doses, it was relieved by placing the person in a reclining position, and it did not preclude continued treatment.

 See prescribing information for full details.